 Field #1: Domain Name of the Advertising System (Required)

 The canonical domain name of the SSP, Exchange, Header Wrapper, etc system that bidders connect to.
 This may be the operational domain of the system, if that is different than the parent corporate domain, to facilitate WHOIS and reverse IP lookups to establish clear ownership of the delegate system.
 Ideally the SSP or Exchange publishes a document detailing what domain name to use.

 The identifier associated with the seller or reseller account within the advertising system in field #1.
 This must contain the same value used in transactions (i.e. OpenRTB bid requests) in the field specified by the SSP/exchange.
 Typically, in OpenRTB, this is publisher.id.
 For OpenDirect it is typically the publisher’s organization ID.

 Filed #3: Type of Account or Relationship (Required)

 An enumeration of the type of account.
 A value of ‘DIRECT’ indicates that the Publisher (content owner) directly controls the account indicated in field #2 on the system in field #1.
 This tends to mean a direct business contract between the Publisher and the advertising system.
+Here you can find answer to the question how much do san diego movers cost?
 A value of ‘RESELLER’ indicates that the Publisher has authorized another entity to control the account indicated in field #2 and resell their ad space via the system in field #1.
 Other types may be added in the future.
 Note that this field should be treated as case insensitive when interpreting the data.

 Field #4: Certification Authority (Optional)